tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

   prioritize any reservations of a specific NRP over others.

-- Topology membership policies: This defines the topology filter policies that dictate node/link/function network resource topology specific to the NRP.
+- Topology membership policies: This defines the topology filter policies that dictate node/link/function membership to a specific NRP.

 There is a desire for flexibility in realizing network slices to support the services across networks consisting of products from multiple vendors.
 These